 Oral Cancer Exam

 According to the American Cancer Society, over 30,000 cases of oral cancer are diagnosed each year, with over 7000 of these cases resulting in the death of the patient.
-Fortunately, oral cancer can be diagnosed with an annual cancer exam provided by Dr. DiVincenzo, Dr. Lefkowitz or Dr. Strauss.
+Fortunately, oral cancer can be diagnosed with an annual cancer exam provided by Dr. DiVincenzo, Dr. Lefkowitz or Dr. Chang.
 If caught early, oral cancer can be effectively treated.

 Oral cancer is a pathologic process, which begins by producing no symptoms making it hard to recognize without an exam.
 There are many types of oral cancer, including teratoma, adenocarcinoma and melanoma.
 The most common form of oral cancer is malignant squamous cell carcinoma, which typically originates in the lip and mouth tissue.
 There are many other places in which oral cancers occur, including: the tongue, salivary glands, throat, gums, and face.